agharley/sustsci/blog/_posts/2026-01-05-inequality-inequity.md

 Strengthening the ability of sustainability science to grapple with issues of (in)equality and (in)equity requires working across deep differences in how people think about justice and fairness.
 Different philosophical traditions (e.g., libertarian, egalitarian, capabilities-based) come down differently on these questions.
 As do different religious and moral traditions.
 From the perspective of sustainability science, we are not here necessarily to adjudicate the ‘right’ answer to the question of what a fair or just distribution looks like, but as a field practically engaged with both intra- and inter-generational justice, we must find a way to talk about these concepts with as much clarity as possible.

-This work gets even harder when we fail to use consistent terminology and even worse when our terminology by virtue of the interdisciplinary nature of our field has been tangled that we often do not know how others understand the terms we are using for (in)equality and (in)equity.
+This work gets harder when we fail to use consistent terminology and even worse when our terminology by virtue of the interdisciplinary nature of our field has been tangled that we often do not know how others understand the terms we are using for (in)equality and (in)equity.
 Untangling the meanings of these two terms and thinking through a pathway to using them consistently in our scholarship is well worth a try.
 Here is my own first stab at figuring this out.

 In both the scholarship sustainability science draws on, as well as in formal writing on sustainable development from sources as varied as the UN system, international NGOs and corporate sustainability programs, the terms in(equality) and (in)equity are often used interchangeably, or linked causally, or treated as if one is a subset of the other.
 Some of this confusion traces to scholarly traditions asking different questions and some emerges from how the terms get used in practice.